-Walden University is currently authorized, licensed, registered, exempt or not subject to approval in all states.
+Walden University is currently authorized, licensed, registered, exempt or not subject to approval in all states, except New York*.
 Some states have required that the following statements be listed below:

 Prospective students from Florida may obtain additional information regarding Walden University by contacting the Commission on Independent Education, Florida Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400; 1-888-224-6684.
 Credits and degrees earned from this college do not automatically qualify the holder to participate in professional licensing examinations to practice certain professions in Florida.
 Persons interested in practicing a regulated profession in Florida should contact the appropriate state regulatory agency in the field of their interest.